Boiann/space-quiz/TESTING.md

 ### **Known Bugs**

-- The emojis (thumbs up and thumbs down after correct/wrong anser in the quiz) don't always render properly for user on Mozilla Firefox .
+- The emojis (thumbs up and thumbs down after correct/wrong answer in the quiz) don't always render properly for user on Mozilla Firefox .
 The author did not manage to find a solution to fix this.
 After discussion with author's mentor the decision was made to leave the emojis in.

 ### **Solved Bugs**